trickv/trick.vanstaveren.us_jekyll/wiki/Projects_Open_Source_Banshee_MTP.md

 ` cvs -z3 -d:pserver:anonymous@anoncvs.gnome.org:/cvs/gnome co -P banshee`

-**NOTE: this will change as Gnome is moving to Subversion on July 14th.** If you're getting errors with this command, odds are they have moved.
-Ask in \#banshee or \#gnome for help!
+**NOTE: this will change as Gnome is moving to Subversion (eventually).** If you're getting errors with this command, check out the [status of the subversion migration](http://live.gnome.org/Subversion).
+Ask in \#banshee or
+\#gnome for help!

 Finally, run autogen.
 Pass `--enable-mtp`: